faisalmalik47/ScoreMe-Assessment/Readme.md

 ![1724456260247](image/Readme/1724456260247.png)

-As a final thing, lets Ensure we handle failure, in this pipeline in the case of a failure i will revert the container
+As a final thing, lets Ensure we handle failure, in this pipeline in the case of a failure i will revert the container.

+I've made a mistake in Dockerfile knowingly to test the failure handling.